Uncoiled affine Temperley-Lieb algebras and their Wenzl-Jones projectors: Conclusion

-A second reason to study the uncoiled algebras lies in their relation with the affine and periodic Temperley--Lieb algebras and their representation theory.
-Let us focus on the affine case for $n$ odd.
+This work marks a first step in the investigation of these algebras and leaves open a number of questions.
+A first step is to investigate the representation theory of the uncoiled algebras, as a way to approach the same investigations for the affine and periodic Temperley--Lieb algebras.
+To illustrate, let us focus on the affine case for $n$ odd.
 To be precise, we wish to study a functor between the categories of finite-dimensional modules of the affine Temperley--Lieb algebra and of the uncoiled affine Temperley--Lieb algebras \be \mathcal{F}: \ \operatorname{Mod}\atl_n(\beta) \ \longrightarrow\ \bigcup_{\gamma\in\field{C}} \operatorname{Mod} \qatl_n({\beta,\gamma}). \ee The functor $\mathcal{F}$ decomposes into functors $\mathcal{F}_{\gamma}$ projecting solely onto $\operatorname{Mod} \qatl_n(\beta,\gamma)$.
 Each functor is full.
 The full functor $\mathcal{F}$ sends a standard module $\repW_{n,d,z}$ of $\atl_n(\beta)$ to a standard module $\repW_{n,d,z}$ of an uncoiled algebra $\qatl_n(\beta,\gamma)$.
-The same analysis could of course be done for $\ptl_n(\beta)$ using its uncoiled algebras $\qptl_n(\beta,\gamma)$.
+The same analysis could, of course, be done for $\ptl_n(\beta)$ using its uncoiled algebras $\qptl_n(\beta,\gamma)$.
 The properties of $\mathcal F$ will hopefully shed some light on the representation theory of $\atl_n(\beta)$.

 We then note that there exists a larger family of uncoiled algebras labelled by a positive integer~$k$, with the uncoiled algebras studied in this paper corresponding to $k=1$.
 For instance, for $\atl_n(\beta)$ with $n$ odd, this is achieved by replacing the unwinding relation~\eqref{eq:unwinding.ptl.atl.odd} by the relation